 Our Apps and Services are designed to help you track your data.
 They have additional value when used alongside your care team (medical, health or other professional), who may be our partner.
 There will also be opportunities to be part of research projects or studies.
-Access to the Senti Platform may therefore be made available to you via one of our partners (for example, your GP may provide you with access).
+Access to the Senti Services may therefore be made available to you via one of our partners (for example, your GP may provide you with access).

 In registering to use the Apps and Services, you will have used a unique registration code.
 This unique registration code links your Senti account to one or more of our online properties or to online properties of our partners.
 For example, your Senti account may be linked to a specific database for a research study or for a particular hospital or a doctor’s surgery.

 - Your data will be viewable by all professional authorised users of the online properties your account is linked to (researchers, site managers, doctors, nurses, practice managers, dieticians etc.).

 - Your data will not be viewable by other patient users unless you elect otherwise.